 Regardless of how long you’ve been rapping the insight shared in this article will help you decide if you should collaborate with other rappers or not.
 There’s a lot to take into consideration when approaching other rappers for a collaboration and vice versa when you are the one being approached by them.

 Let’s just go ahead and get something out the way up front.
-Every rapper is not on the same level career, skill, or seriousness wise.
+Every rapper is not on the same level career, skill, or seriousness-wise.
 Some rappers are strictly doing it for fun in their free time while others are grinding hard and making plenty of sacrifices to build a career out of it.

 Which Are You?

-It’s important right now for you to identify if you’re the hobby or career rapper.
+It’s important right now for you to identify if you’re a hobby or career rapper.
 Identifying which one you are isn’t contingent on where you currently are but rather where you’re striving to be in the future.
 Most of us start as the hobbyist and then a percentage of us segue into striving to build a career out of our rapping.
 If you need a little extra help identifying which one you are here are some clues to help guide you.

 - Just raps for fun to share with family and friends